Skip to content

 // exception class for the Elections application

-// the exception is unchecked
+// the exception is uncontrolled

 public class ElectionsException extends RuntimeException implements Serializable {